-> “The more you expose yourself to different and new ways of doing things, the more resources and tools you’ll have to solve your challenges.”
+“The more you expose yourself to different and new ways of doing things, the more resources and tools you’ll have to solve your challenges.”
 You can do a lot of little things.
 Reading is an easy one, that seems to be high on the list for many creatives.
+Take a free online course.
 Regular brain exercise complements your creativity in many ways.

-> Know Your Creative Cycles
+Know Your Creative Cycles

 Many truly great creatives seem to have relied on some form of creative ritual.
 These rituals may involve taking long walks, meditating, reading a book or indulging in favorite foods or a fine beverage.
 Some are getting up at 5:30 am, while others at noon.
 Writers like Hemingway, King and Murakami have all touted their discipline of writing everyday.
 If you don’t have a creative ritual, try one out.
 It’s like taking your mind to the gym.

 Rituals can form the base for your creativity but injecting new experiences into your mix can connect your ideas in new ways.
 A study by Lisa Genova pointed to creativity as one of the best ways to prevent Alzheimer’s.
 With new experiences, you are constructing new synapses in your neural network and strengthening your brain.
 Feeding your brain by doing a crossword puzzle is great but it’s like “traveling down old roads”.
 In her words you want to “pave new neural roads”.

 According to one study, your best ideas are probably not going to be generated in a group brainstorming session.
 They aren’t coming from your solo brainstorming either.
 Your best ideas come out when you combine the 2.